A family-friendly travel guide to Barbados

 Harrison’s Cave offers one of the most impressive things to do in Barbados and is one of the only places where you can travel on a tram through this crystallized, limestone cave.
 Harrison’s Cave was discovered in the 1830s and opened for exploration in the early 1970s.

 In 1981, it was finally opened for public access, allowing families to enjoy the experience of traveling through stunning limestone, stalactites, and stalagmites formations.
-It is a must-see sight when you visit Barbados.
+It is a must-see sight when you visit Barbados for vacation or travel.

 Swimming With Turtles in Carlisle Bay